Wiener Stadthalle: Building

-The complex comprises 6 interconnecting halls: A and B (gymnasiums built in 1957, which can also be used for conferences or lectures), C (indoor ice rink), D (indoor arena, mostly for concerts or sport), E (small multi-purpose hall for smaller events) and F (arena hall for more intimate concerts).
+The complex comprises six interconnecting halls: A and B (gymnasiums built in 1957, which can also be used for conferences or lectures), C (indoor ice rink), D (indoor arena, mostly for concerts or sport), E (small multi-purpose hall for smaller events) and F (arena hall for more intimate concerts).
+In addition to the halls, there is a residential and workshop building with a garage, an administration building with a restaurant, as well as the machine rooms and transformer station.

+In December 2022, a photovoltaic system was installed on the roof of Hall D for the production of green electricity.
+This was later expanded to Hall F and completed in September 2024.

 Halls A and B

 Halls A and B were completed in 1957 as a gymnasium and sports hall.
 Hall A is 18 × 36 m and 7.6 m high, whilst Hall B is 30 × 60 m and 11.8 m high.
 Both halls can also be used for conferences or lectures.
+Hall B has long-sided stands with a capacity of 390 people, and the stands can be extended at the ends by 650 people.
 The basement of Hall A houses training rooms and the lower level of Hall B contains bowling lanes and dressing rooms.

 Hall C

 Hall C, completed in 1958, houses an ice rink 30 × 60 × 7.3 m and is operated by Die EisStadthalle.
+In addition to training opportunities for ice hockey and figure skating, it also offers public facilities for kindergarten and exhibition skating.